 - Thursday 6:30-8:00pm (Shooting/Combo, Canmore)

-*Practices may be cancelled or changed due to extenuating circumstances, such as poor weather or hazardous air quality.
+*Practices may be canceled or changed due to extenuating circumstances, such as poor weather or hazardous air quality.

 Optional Training Camps

 - Lake Louise Training Weekend May 28 – 29

 - Bow Valley Camp, July 5 – 10

 - Week Off, July 25 – July 31

 - Haig Glacier Camp, Aug 2 – 5

 - Castle/Beauvais Lake Camp Aug 21 – 24